Netwide Assembler

 The Netwide Assembler (NASM) is an assembler and disassembler for the Intel x86 architecture.
 It can be used to write 16-bit, 32-bit (IA-32) and 64-bit (x86-64) programs.
-It is considered one of the most popular assemblers for Linux.
+It is considered one of the most popular assemblers for Linux and x86 chips.

 It was originally written by Simon Tatham with assistance from Julian Hall.
 As of 2016, it is maintained by a small team led by H. Peter Anvin.
 It is open-source software released under the terms of a simplified (2-clause) BSD license.

 Features

 NASM can output several binary formats, including COFF, OMF, a.out, Executable and Linkable Format (ELF), Mach-O and binary file (.bin, binary disk image, used to compile operating systems), though position-independent code is supported only for ELF object files.
 It also has its own binary format called RDOFF.

 The variety of output formats allows retargeting programs to virtually any x86 operating system (OS).
 It can also create flat binary files, usable to write boot loaders, read-only memory (ROM) images, and in various facets of OS development.
-It can run on non-x86 platforms as a cross assembler, such as PowerPC and SPARC, though it cannot generate programs usable by those machines.
+It can run on non-x86 platforms (if NASM itself is compiled for that platform) as a cross assembler, such as PowerPC and SPARC, though it cannot generate programs usable by those machines.

 NASM uses a variant of Intel assembly syntax instead of AT&T syntax.
 It also avoids features such as automatic generation of segment overrides (and the related ASSUME directive) used by MASM and compatible assemblers.

-Sample programs

-A "Hello, world!" program for the DOS operating system: